 I photographed the Leo Triplet the night I shot the video below.
 It was the second target after spending time on Bodes’ Galaxy and the Cigar Galaxy.

 I hope experienced Sequence Generator Pro users will excuse my lack of knowledge.
 I was delighted to be able to capture successful light, dark and flat frames using the ASI071 with SGP.
-The flats were a little different than I was used to, but I eventually had success using the methods outlined on the AstroBackyard Facebook Page.
+Capturing flat frames was a little different than I was used to, but I eventually had success using the methods outlined on the AstroBackyard Facebook Page.

 The team over at ZWO graciously included my video on the product page for the ASI071MC-Cool.
 I can only hope that sharing my experiences using the camera early on will be useful to future owners of the ASI071.
-It may give another perspective to the realities of switching to a CCD camera by current DSLR owners.
+It may give another perspective to the realities of switching to a CCD camera or dedicated astronomy camera by current DSLR owners.

 I can see how SGP would do an amazing job automating almost the entire imaging session.
 I haven’t even scratched the surface of this software yet.
 The plate-solving, autofocus, and target sequencing features have opened my eyes to a new world of automation possibilities.
 These will come in handy when I eventually build a backyard observatory.

 I also want to test out (APT) Astro Photography Tool before I have to send the camera back.
 On the surface, it looks to be a slightly more user-friendly option than SGP.

 Switching from a DSLR to a Cooled CMOS camera?

 I have been asked this question a number of times, and the answer is not yet.
 For starters, the Canon 600D continues to be my only primary imaging camera.
 I have been given an amazing opportunity to test products (Including the ASI071MC-Cool) thanks to my partnership with Ontario Telescope and Accessories.
 I will be sending the ASI071MC Pro camera back in about 2 weeks from now.